caiocflores/caiocflores/README.md

-Hi, my name is Caio Flores 👋

-- 🔭 I currently study Electrical Engineering at University of Brasília (UnB) and at Hochschule Hamm-Lippstadt (HSHL).
+- BsC. of Electrical engineer from University of Brasília (UnB).
+Graduating (MsC) at the same university.
-- ⚡ Python, C/C++, ML, DL, autonomous systems and engineering skills.

 <div align = "center">
   <a href="https://github.com/caiocflores">